Philippe-Forest/Philippe-Forest.github.io/neuroscience.md

 <figcaption>The Leipzig Mind-Brain-Body Dataset.</figcaption>
 </figure>

 <p class="articletext">We are going to explore and use three category of functional data representation, which build on each other.
-The first one is simply a time serie analysis performed on each voxel individually.  </p>
+The first one is simply a time serie analysis performed on each voxel individually.
+All of the </p>

 <figure>
 <img src="images/neuro2.png?raw=true" alt="neuroscience" class="imgarticle"/>